LAYHER UK, Depot Facility

 The solution

 The building was delivered in just six weeks from point of order, with only two weeks on site for groundworks and installation.
-The modular building consists of four modules, comprising of a reception area, office space, meeting room, storeroom, WC and a fully integrated kitchen.
+The modular building consists of four modules, comprising a reception area, office space, meeting room, storeroom, WC, and a fully integrated kitchen.

-Thurston provided a full turnkey package, including a 4420m2 reinforced concrete hard standing, which will be used to store stillages for scaffolding, event systems, and cladding.
-Thurston also fitted full surface and foul water drainage runs, as well as a level access ramp installed at the entrance, to provide safe access for wheelchair users.
+Thurston provided a full turnkey package, including a 4,420m2 reinforced concrete hardstanding, used to store stillages for scaffolding, event systems, and cladding.
+Thurston also installed full surface and foul water drainage runs, as well as a level access ramp at the entrance to provide safe access for wheelchair users.

 However, without a dedicated site in this region, we were having to transport customers’ goods from the wider Letchworth and Yorkshire locations to the West Midlands, wasting unnecessary time and costs.

-Therefore, we required a dedicated depot with office and welfare space that would allow us to support our local clients, transporting and supplying our products quicker and to aid further growth in this important region.
-There was no doubt that a modular build was and will now be our preferred method of construction.”e that would allow us to support our local clients, transporting and supplying our products quicker and to aid further growth in this important region.
-There was no doubt that a modular build was and will now be our preferred method of construction.”
+Therefore, we required a dedicated depot with office and welfare space that would allow us to support our local clients, transport and supply our products more efficiently, and aid further growth in this important region.
+There was no doubt that a modular build is and will continue to be our preferred method of construction.”